izaacdb/levels/readme.md

 ![preview](preview.png)

-*Note: This is a work in progress - it's about 30% done right now, and I have many features to add.*
+*Note: This is a work in progress*

-Levels is an application I've been writing for Diabetic users of continuous glucose monitors.
-Currently there is no simple way for patients like me to easily analyse their glucose data.
-I'm in a lucky position where I am able to connect these parts to create something more useful, and I'd like to make it more accessible to health-care staff and patients eventually.
+Levels is an application I've been writing for users of continuous glucose monitors.
+This lets you analyse all the data ever collected from a CGM device.

-It's pretty small at the moment so should be good place for you to have a look at and see how I write code.

 ---
 #### Tech stack